 Similar effects are attributed to the recreational fishing sector.
 By running their businesses, charter operators create demand for fuel, bait fish, boat equipment, and fishing trip provisions.
 They also create employment opportunities and generate incomes that, when spent locally, support various local businesses.
 What is more, anglers themselves contribute to the economy by creating demand for goods and services related to their fishing trips.
 There is a number of sectors supporting tourism relaying on the Pacific halibut fishing, both guided or unguided.
 These include lodging, local retailers, or restaurants.

 These kinds of effects are typically estimated with the use of the input-output (IO) model.
 The traditional IO model is used to investigate how changes in final demand affect economic variables such as output, income and employment or contribution to the region’s gross domestic product (GDP).
 This is known as impact analysis.
 With an adjustment for the shock type, the model can also demonstrate the magnitude of changes in supply-constrained industries such as total allowable catch (TAC) constrained fisheries.
-Adopting the IO model extended to the so-called social accounting matrix (SAM), the calculated effects account for labor commuting patterns.
-This is of particular interest when focusing on industries that employ a considerable share of non-residents that imply an outflow of income from the region.

 Besides shaping the complex combination of local effects, the interlinked nature of the industries in the economy is creating cross-regional impacts.
 Economic benefits from the primary area of the resource extraction are leaked when inputs are imported or wages earned by non-residents are spent outside the place of employment.
 At the same time, the inflow of economic benefits to the local economies from outside is occurring when products are exported or local businesses are bringing cash to the region through support of tourism.

 Understanding the multiregional impacts of changes to fisheries sectors is now more important than ever considering how globalized it is becoming.
 Fish harvested on the other side of the globe can be easily found on the shelf or on the menu in the United States or Canada, competing with domestically produced seafood.
 The United States and Canada imported seafood worth over USD 28.8 billion (CAD 37.4 billion) in 2018.
 On the production side, the origin of inputs is increasingly distant, implying a gradual shift of economic activity supported by fisheries and seafood industries abroad.
-While cost-effective, such high exposure to international markets makes seafood accessibility fragile to perturbations, as shown by the covid-19 outbreak.
+While generally cost-effective, such high exposure to international markets makes seafood accessibility fragile to perturbations, as shown by the covid-19 outbreak.
 Fisheries are also at the forefront of exposure to the accelerating impacts of climate change.
 A rapid increase in the water temperature of the coast of Alaska, termed the blob, is affecting fisheries and may have a profound impact on Pacific halibut distribution.
 Thus analyzing the sector in a broader context is crucial.

 Pacific halibut multiregional economic impact assessment (PHMEIA) model is a multiregional SAM-based model describing economic interdependencies between sectors and regions developed to bring a better understanding of the role and importance of the Pacific halibut resource in the economy of Alaska, British Columbia, and the US West Coast.
 Moreover, the model simultaneously assesses indirect impacts on the rest of the United States and Canada to determine the resource’s full economic impact on IPHC Contracting Parties.
 The economic metrics derived from the PHMEIA model range from total economic impact on output along the value chain to impacts on employment and incomes, as well as contribution to the GDP and households’ prosperity.

 This study's main contribution is the first consistent estimation of both backward- and forward-linked effects of changes in fisheries supply in a multiregional setup tracing the transmission of impacts internationally.
 By linking multiple spatial components, the model offers a better understanding of the impacts of shared stock supply changes.
-Moreover, given the complexity of Pacific halibut supply-side restriction in the form of region-based allocations, the regulators’ need for assessment of various combinations of TAC allocations is addressed by accompanying the result with a web-based tool allowing custom changes simultaneously applied to all IPHC-managed Pacific halibut producing areas (available here).
+Moreover, given the complexity of Pacific halibut supply-side restriction in the form of region-based allocations, the regulators’ need for assessment of various combinations of TAC allocations is addressed by accompanying the result with a web-based tool allowing custom changes simultaneously applied to all IPHC-managed Pacific halibut producing areas.

 In order to accurately capture the economic impacts described, the IPHC designed a series of surveys to gather information from the sectors relying on the Pacific halibut resource.
 We call for active participation of our stakeholders, including commercial fishers, processing plant operators, and charter business owners, in developing the necessary data for analysis.
 The current version of the model, however, is based on secondary data sources.
 As such, the results are conditional on the adopted assumptions for the components for which data are not routinely collected and published.
 The subsequent revisions of the model incorporating IPHC-collected data will bring improved estimates on the Pacific-halibut sectors’ economic impact.